rust-lang/book/2018-edition/src/ch12-03-improving-error-handling-and-modularity.md

 to our closure in the argument `err` that appears between the vertical pipes.
 The code in the closure can then use the `err` value when it runs.

-We’ve added a new `use` line to import `process` from the standard library.
-The code in the closure that will be run in the error case is only two lines: we print the `err` value and then call `process::exit`.
+We’ve added a new `use` line to bring `process` from the standard library into scope.
+The code in the closure that will be run in the error case is only two
+lines: we print the `err` value and then call `process::exit`.
 The `process::exit` function will stop the program immediately and return the number that was passed as the exit status code.
 This is similar to the `panic!`-based handling we used in Listing 12-8, but we no longer get all the extra output.
-Let’s try
+Let’s try it:
-it:

 ```text
 $ cargo run